Eyescale/Consensus/Release/Version-WIP/Examples/5_Dial/README.txt

 			do : %? : ((%?,*) ? (*%?,%<?>) : ((%?,*),%<?>))

 		The accumulator value is **A: (((*A,*), ... ), digits )

-	*Note: A could be used instead of O, to the same effect.

     DPU interface
 	do ( *dpu, GET )